If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 The Ozark bath house in Hot Springs Arkansas was built to have a more impressive outside than inside.
 Back in the day, this bathhouse catered more towards the middle class looking to bathe in the healing Hot Springs Arkansas mineral baths without all the thrills.

 The Ozark Bathhouse is now being used as the town’s cultural center and houses park events and programs.
-At the time we went to visit, there was a nice art gallery to view.
+When we were there, there was a nice art gallery on display that we enjoyed walking through.

-If you’re looking for where to soak in Hot Springs Arkansas, the Quapaw is the place.
-The Quapaw Hot Springs Ar bathhouse is one of the two bathhouses where the public can soak in the hot springs water today.
+If you’re looking for where to soak in Hot Springs Arkansas, the Quapaw Bathhouse is the place.
+The Quapaw bathhouse is one of the two bathhouses where the public can soak in the hot springs water today.

 Back when the Quapaw was built, it was a moderately priced bathhouse.
-The Quapaw was named after a local Native American tribe who briefly owned the surrounding area after the Lousiana Purchase.
+The Quapaw was named after a local Native American tribe who briefly owned the surrounding area after the Louisiana Purchase.

 The Quapaw became quite famous back in the day for the natural hot spring in the basement that you could see (a lot of the springs are underneath the ground or hidden out of public view.)